 String trees (a.k.a string retainers, string guides) are usually found on Stratocaster or Telecaster type of guitars and they are located on the headstock area.

-Depending on the guitar, you may see a single, double or as a string retainer bar as you would come across on Ibanez guitars that are equipped with Floyd Rose tremolo systems.
+Depending on the guitar, you may see a single, double or string retainer bar as you would come across on Ibanez guitars that are equipped with Floyd Rose tremolo systems.

 What do string trees do on your guitar?